As an Amazon Associate we earn a small commission from qualifying purchases.

 Electric fetal monitoring

 Electric fetal monitoring is used to evaluate the uterine contractions and the vital signs of the baby in response to these contractions.
-There are different types of monitors used, such as the external monitor that has 2 belts,which serve as the ultrasound and pressure transducer, and telemetry units that allows movement while being monitored.
+There are different types of monitors used, such as the external monitor: This device is used to monitor and record the baby’s heart beat and your contractions.
+It is placed on the abdomen with the help of 2 belts, which serve as the ultrasound and pressure transducer, and telemetry units that allows movement while being monitored.

 Directed-pushing breath holding

 In labor mothers are directed to take a deep breath and hold it for about 10 seconds before pushing during contractions.
 Your healthcare team will guide you throughout the labor process.
 Try changing your position and rest in between contractions to save your energy while preparing for the next contractions.

 Also called “instrumental delivery”,assisted vaginal delivery is done when your doctor uses instruments such as vacuum extractors or forceps in order to assist you during the birthing process.
 It is done when your baby is stuck in the birth canal and is already experiencing respiratory distress.
 Using the instruments has its risks, as it may cause injury to both the baby and the mother.

 This procedure makes use of a small suction cup that is placed over the head of the baby to assist in delivery.
 With the help of a pump to create suction along with the contractions of the mother, the baby is pulled down the birth canal and is ultimatley delivered.
 This suction cup may cause a superficial bruise over the head of the baby but it resolves within few hours after birth.

 This procedure involves the insertion of instruments into the birth canal to deliver the baby when it is stuck and there is fetal distress.
 A pair of instruments known as forceps are inserted inside the cervix and the baby is pulled along the canal.
 It is more risky procedure as compared to vacuum extraction as it may cause injury to both the mother and the baby.